-Access is by car with Lennoxtown, Kilsyth, Denny and Stirling approximately twenty minutes away along rural county roads.
-However, Carron Valley is less than 10 minutes from a major motorway junction with the M876.
-The roads while adding to the country appeal are not suited to substantial increases in traffic volumes, and the development needs to be mindful of this there we go limiting the vision again.
-Why can't we be looking to engage with the community an LA's to improve the roads network?
+Access is primarily by car, with Lennoxtown, Fintry, Kilsyth, Denny, and Stirling approximately twenty minutes away along rural county roads.
+The roads while adding to the country appeal are currently not ideally suited to substantial increases in traffic volumes, and the development needs to be mindful of this.
 There are currently no public transport links to the area.
-Why can't the partnership seek to change this as pert of this document?
-Much of the population of the central belt are within one hours drive (lets be precise here - the 2005 TRC report states the figures is 2,827,942 people or 55% of the entire Scottish population) and the development aims to appeal to a more diverse visitor profile?
-More diverse than what?, with toilet provision, better promotion, way marked routes and interpretation.
+However, increased usage may result in the potential for improvements to the transport infrastructure.
+Much of the population of the central belt are within one hours drive and the development aims to appeal to a more diverse visitor profile, with toilet provision, better promotion, way marked routes and interpretation.

 For many years vandalism, joyriding and dumping of cars was an issue in the Carron Valley forest.
-A non issue and completely unnecessary in a "development plan" FCS now has a Ranger living in a house in the valley and this coupled with tighter management of access points, has stopped this problem.
-The increase of bona fide users as the development takes effect will also discourage abuse.
+FCS now has a Ranger living in a house in the valley and this coupled with tighter management of access points, plus increased public use has stopped this problem.
+The increase of bona fide users as the development takes effect will also continue to discourage potential abuse.
 The current facilities attract at least 20000 visitors and map 1 shows the current recreation provision.
-There are no way marked trails yes there are - the MTB trails are way marked and little that caters for less able visitors and the development plan aims to address this.
+Other than the recognised mountain bike routes, tThere are no way marked trails and little that caters for less able visitors.-and Tthe development plan aims to address this.

 The partners have developed a brand for the site and it will be important to ensure the visitor also receives co-ordinated message from the different partners, and the plan aims to do more promotion and interpretation.
 Clanranald Trust for Scotland, as a business venture, is keen to maintain its identity in signage and literature, and as they develop their site this will also add to the visitor appeal and business development potential.
 The quality of experience at the site is important and the standards that recreation facilities are expected to meet continue to rise.
 Facilities have and will continue to be regularly inspected and maintained, and the site has and will benefit from on going improvements, highlighted on the maps.
 On FCS and Scottish Water managed land there are both industry and internal best practice requirements for design, construction, and materials.

-There is an assumption is that all timber is FSC certified and that any trails are built to best practice guidelines.
+There is an assumption is that all timber is FSC certified and that any new trails are built to best practice guidelines.

-There are currently no visitor service buildings on site and the development plan does not propose any limiting the vision again.
+There are currently no visitor service buildings on site and the development plan does not currently propose any.
 There are also limits to the partners desire to be involved in different aspects of the development opportunities.
-This is being addressed by exploring the potential for business opportunities for some services such as mobile catering or through providing on site services such as servicing the toilets.
-There is also the potential for volunteering activity on site and involvement in skills and training schemes that help people back in to the work place.
+This is being addressed by exploring the potential for business opportunities for some services such as a mobile catering outlet or through providing on site services such as servicing the toilets.
+There is also the considerable potential for volunteering activity on site and the opportunity to become involvedment in Government skills and training schemes that help people back in to the work place.

-Why are the partners involved?
+6. Why are the partners involved?

-Each of the partners brings a particular set of skills to the partnership.
-The partners have different ambitions for the site meaning that they may or may not be directly involved in the different aspects of the future development.
-Everything we develop has a resource requirement to maintain and improve it.
+Each of the Ppartners brings a particular set of skills to the Ppartnership.
+The Ppartners have different ambitions for the site meaning that they may or may not be directly involved in the different aspects of the future development.
+Everything we propose to develop has a resource requirement to build, maintain and improve it.
 The following highlights the drivers for each of the partners:

-Forestry Commission Scotland
+6.1 Forestry Commission Scotland